Milwaukee's Leadership on Climate Change

 Acting on climate change means both reducing our use of fossil fuels that is one of the leading causes of climate change and proactively planning to adapt to it.
 The City of Milwaukee's Environmental Collaboration Office under Mayor Barrett's leadership have implemented a broad range of energy efficiency and clean energy programs.
 Milwaukee is also leading in the use of green infrastructure to adapt and help manage the risk of extreme storms.
 The City also supports locally made clean technology that can reduce our carbon footprint while growing the local economy.

-In advance of the global climate talks in Paris, Mayor Barrett has joined the over 100 US Mayors in joining the Compact of Mayors.
-The Compact of Mayors is the world’s largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, tracking their progress and preparing for the impacts of climate change.
+In advance of the global climate talks in Paris, Mayor Barrett has joined the over 100 US Mayors in joining the Global Covenant of Mayors for Climate & Energy.
+The Global Covenant of Mayors for Climate & Energy is the world’s largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, tracking their progress and preparing for the impacts of climate change.
 Read more about Mayor Barrett being honored for his commitment to climate change.

 In 2013, Milwaukee became one of five global cities to become a "Building Efficiency Accelerator" in the UN Secretary General's Sustainable Energy for All (SE4All) initiative.
 The City earned this designation because of its innovative programs to facilitate energy efficiency and renewable energy projects, and its world leading cluster of energy, power can control companies and academic institutions.
 These institutions work together through the Midwest Energy Research Consortium (M-WERC) that is headquartered in Milwaukee.